-When we need to learn a language we will actually be using soon, the first words we want to learn are the very practical ones, like how to be able to ask where the rest room is!
-For oral healthcare providers, the words needed most are also practical terms that will be used almost every day in practice.
-Knowing how medical and dental words are constructed also helps to understand even what a new and unfamiliar word means.
-Additional helpful information having to do with vocabulary is to learn the shorthand ways that dental personnel communicate via abbreviations and acronyms.
+When we need to learn a language we will actually be using soon, the first words we want to learn are the very practical ones, like how to be able to ask where the restroom is!
+For oral health care providers, the words needed most are also practical terms that will be used almost every day in practice.
+Knowing how medical and dental words are constructed also helps to understand what new and unfamiliar words mean.
+Additional helpful information having to do with vocabulary is to learn the shorthand ways that dental personnel communicate via abbreviations, acronyms and initialisms.

 Your session is about to expire.
 Do you want to continue logged in?